gocardless/gocardless-pro-ruby/README.md

 Custom headers can be provided for a POST request under the `headers` key.

-The most common use of a custom header would be to set an [idempotency key](https://developer.gocardless.com/pro/#making-requests-idempotency-keys) when making a request:
+The most common use of a custom header would be to set a custom [idempotency key](https://developer.gocardless.com/pro/#making-requests-idempotency-keys) when making a request:

 ```rb
 @client.customers.create(